drcode/zek/README.md

 A: Most OSes don't like file names with slashes.
 However, when referencing date pages from within zek you can just use reference dates with the usual hyphens.

 Q: How do I rename a page?
 You do this by editing the root node of the page outline, which contains the name of the page.
 To do this, simply perform the edit command `e` without any path.

+# License

+ZEK is licensed with the Eclipse Public License 1.0 http://opensource.org/licenses/eclipse-1.0.php